dmitry-ivanov/laravel-console-logger/README.md

 ## Error handling

 One of the coolest features is error handling.
 Each exception, each error and even PHP notices and warnings are handled.
-It would be automatically logged as an error, and you'll get proper notifications according to your command's setup.
+It would be automatically logged as an error, and you will get proper notifications according to your command's setup.
 You'll know immediately if something went wrong while execution.
 Very useful for scheduled commands.

 ### Custom exceptions